ryrobes/rvbbit/README.md

 RVBBIT also draws significant inspiration from systems like Smalltalk, HyperCard, & the endless trail of breadcrumbs left by Bret Victor.
 Like Smalltalk, it embraces the idea of a fully malleable, live programming environment where everything is an object and can be inspected and modified.
 From HyperCard, the vision of an intuitive, visual programming paradigm that empowers users to create interactive, linked information systems.
 Yet hyper focused on building data products such as dashboards, data science views, interactive explorations, & unparalleled reactivity.

-Inspired by the future, borrowing from the past - as all good things should.
+Inspired by the future, borrows from the past - as all good things should.
+Oh, and I love Clojure and SQL, so get ready for that.

 ## "Low bar, High ceiling"